ericsun1994/DailyPractice/README.md

 # DailyPractice
+Do it yourself.
-Solve Algorithm Problems in HackerRank
+Solve Algorithm Problems in HackerRank.